spiral-project/ihatemoney/README.rst

 3. reload both nginx and supervisord.
 It should be working ;)

 Don't forget to set the right permission for your files !

+Also, create a `settings.py` file with the appropriate values if you need to use a different database for instance.

 How to contribute
 =================